stanislav-tsaplev/super_expressive/README.md

 Matches any character, except those that would be captured by the range specified by `a` and `b`.

+Both `a` and `b` parameters must be a single character string or a single digit integer.
+The `a` character must precede the `b` character alphabetically.
+Raises `RegexError` otherwise.

 **Example:**
 ```py
 pattern = (